Easin Beck, M.S. MFT

-Welcome!
-Thank you for visiting.
+Hey!
+Thanks for stopping by.
 I hope to give you an idea of what it might be like to work together, though of course, the best way to do this is through a brief phone call, which you can schedule by submitting a contact form here.

-Before I was a therapist, I was a birth doula (see footnote).
-That means I have spent a lot of time hands-on with individuals and couples, in their homes and at their births, providing comfort through the intense experience of childbirth.
-I realized I wanted to serve individuals and couples more expansively by applying my intuitive, holistic approach to healing to mental health.
+Something else to know about me is that before I became a therapist, I became a birth doula.
+I have spent countless hours with individuals and couples, in their homes and at their births, providing comfort through the intense experience of childbirth.
 While a therapist-client relationship looks quite different from a doula-client relationship, certain aspects of my foundation as a doula influence my work as a therapist.
-Namely, birth requires adaptability, attention to detail, and ability to tune into what the individual is experiencing on both a physical and emotional level.
+Namely, birth requires adaptability and an awareness of the mind-body connection.
 This applies to my approach to therapy.
-I pull from several different modalities with attention to what best fits the individual.
-I am psychodynamically and systemically trained, but I also pull frequently from the following modalities:
+I tailor treatment to each individual, and I pull frequently from the following modalities:

 I earned my M.S. in Clinical and Counseling Psychology with a concentration in Marriage and Family Therapy from Chestnut Hill College in 2020, graduating with highest honors.
 I completed my clinical internship at Center for Families and Relationships in Philadelphia, where I continue to work part-time.